Scopa Card Game Rules

 • Coins (Settebello): The player/team with the most cards from the coins (or diamond) suit gets 1 point.

-If multiple players have prime, only the one with the highest total value scores. (for this purpose, cards have the following values:ย
+If multiple players have prime, only the one with the highest total value scores.
+For this purpose, cards have the following special values:

 Note: No one scores if a tie occurs in any of these categories.